 Let me continue with the rules for defining concepts in the guidelines.
-In this post, the first of the three remaining rules are quite sophisticated.
+The first of the three remaining rules in this post is quite sophisticated.

 Here are the rules for today:

-The explanation of the first rules is quite concise.
+The explanation of the first rules is relatively concise.
 Maybe, too concise.

 This is the reason for this rule from the guidelines: "Two concepts requiring the same syntax but having different semantics leads to ambiguity unless the programmer differentiates them."